Archive | Budget RSS feed for this section

 Preheat your oven’s broiler.
 Arrange an oven shelf in the highest position.

 In an ovenproof skillet, melt butter over medium-low heat.
 Add onions, and sauté until soft, about 5 minutes.
 Add potatoes, stir to combine and heat through, then add cooked greens.
-Stir to combine, the reduce heat to low.
+Stir to combine, then reduce heat to low.

 In a small bowl, combine eggs, salt and pepper, and a dash of hot sauce.
 Whisk with a fork until eggs are combined.
 Add Parmesan cheese, and stir to combine.